FThompson/ElTagCalculatorTutorial/README.md

 ];
 ```

-The calculator's single state variable is its display, which will be used to build expressions and calculate solutions.
+The calculator's single state variable is its display, showing the current expression or solution.
 Create a span within the main div and give it an id, `"display"`, and a `render` attribute pointing to a function that returns the display state variable.

 ```javascript
 const view = [